Do I need planning permission?

 Be aware that if your property is a listed building, you may also need to apply for listed building consent.

-Live or work in the North Yorkshire Moors National Park?
+Live or work in the North York Moors National Park?

-Please note that if you live or work in the North Yorkshire Moors National Park you will need to contact the North Yorkshire Moors National Park Authority who deals with Planning within this area of the Hambleton District, through the following link:
+Please note that if you live or work in the North York Moors National Park you will need to contact the North York Moors National Park Authority who deals with Planning within this area of the Hambleton District, through the following link:

-Please use the following link to establish if your address falls under the jurisdiction of the North Yorkshire Moors National Park Authority:
+Please use the following link to establish if your address falls under the jurisdiction of the North York Moors National Park Authority:

-(The area shaded in green falls under the control of the North Yorkshire Moors National Park)
+(The area shaded in green falls under the control of the North York Moors National Park)